NREL-Sienna/InfrastructureSystems.jl/docs/src/docs_best_practices/how-to/write_docstrings_org_api.md

 !!! warning "Don't"
-    Copy and paste arguments lists into the docstring, which opens opportunity for out-of-date errors when arguments are added or regorded.
+    Copy and paste arguments lists into the docstring, which opens opportunity for out-of-date errors when arguments are added or reordered.
 Example:
     ````markdown
     """
         SomeSiennaStruct(arg1, arg2)